makyo/Holy-UwU/README.md

 Currently files are displayed using [markdeep](https://casual-effects.com/markdeep/) as I have zero background in making text look good in online displays, and markdeep apparently works.
+Files are displayed through GitHub Pages, which I barely know how to use.

 # License?